psb1558/xgridfit-3/README.md

 That's all!
 Xgridfit will compile the instructions in your ``.xgf`` file, open the font, merge in the new instructions, and save the font under a new name.

 The original documentation is [here](http://xgridfit.sourceforge.net/).
 It is mostly still valid, but some obsolete features have been cleared away.
-An updated element reference is in the doc folder; for a quick summary type ``xgridfit -h``.
+An updated element reference is in the doc folder; for a quick summary of command-line arguments, type ``xgridfit -h``.

 Xgridfit 3 is licensed under the Apache license, version 2.0.